The Best Medical Alert Systems With No Monthly Fee, Tested by Caregivers

 Unmonitored medical alert systems provide emergency help by calling 911 or contacting loved ones.
 Unlike monitored systems, they don't connect to professional monitoring centers with trained agents who assess situations and coordinate responses.

-The key difference appears in non-emergency situations.
-If you fall but aren’t injured and your unmonitored system only calls 911, first responders may be required to transport you to the emergency room anyway.
-Monitored systems allow agents to contact nearby loved ones or caregivers instead, avoiding unnecessary emergency room visits.
+The key difference shows up in non-emergency situations.
+If you fall but aren't injured and your unmonitored system only calls 911, first responders may still transport you to the emergency room.
+Monitored systems let agents contact nearby loved ones or caregivers instead, helping you avoid unnecessary emergency room visits that can cost thousands of dollars.

 Risks of a Medical Alert With No Monthly Fees